 Sex Pistols God Save The Queen

 Wearing over the shoulder at school a beatbox larger than a Volkswagens bus.
-The Sex Pistols song God Save The Queen streamed out of the speakers and I knew I cool cause girls always wanted to be around me, the only thing I wanted in return was batteries as the beatbox took more energy required than my extra job could pay for.
-So they were ordered to steal them for me or piss off.
+The Sex Pistols song God Save The Queen streamed out of the speakers and I knew I cool cause girls always wanted to be around me, the only thing I wanted in return was batteries as the beatbox took more energy required than my extra job could pay.
+They were ordered to steal them for me or piss off.
 It did not go long before the music stopped.
 The beatbox was soon confiscated by a louder than bombs angry headmaster, I got a letter that he said to give my parents at home.
 He looked stupid, nobody except the writer read it.
-I could only guess “your son is expelled for a week and ordered….”
-I just spit on his shiny shoes while transforming the letter into a puzzle in front of him.
+I could only guess “your son expelled for a week and order” I spit on his shiny shoes while transforming the letter into a puzzle in front of him.
 Left school without papers or exams never too come back.
-Nevertheless, when the decade was over we felt like adults living in a suburb that got it all and very soon station wagon, kids and a dog with mortgage difficult to pay.
+Nevertheless, when the decade was over, we felt like adults living in a suburb that got it all and very soon station wagon, kids and a dog with mortgage challenging to pay.

-David Bowie Station To Station told us about the future
+David Bowie Station to Station told a tale about the future

 - The Hulton Getty Picture Collection 1970’s Decades of fashion The Hulton Getty Picture Collection